 As with instrument generation, new surgeries are also based on random surgeries from the original instance.
 Each surgery requires a different set of instruments.
 Some surgeries may require many specialized tools, while others may only require basic tools.
-Based on data analysis, Van der Kooij [2015] concludes that for H1 and H2, instruments can be categorized into three groups with a different demand frequency (number of surgeries for which the instrument is required): rarely used instruments, moderately used instruments and frequently used instruments.
-Table 2 shows the demand frequencies for the different groups.
-A surgery can be characterized by the number of instruments it needs from each of the three instrument groups.
-When generating a new surgery, a random 'parent' surgery is selected from the original instance and the new surgery inherits the number of instruments used from each instrument group.
+Based on data analysis, van der Kooij (2015) concludes that for H1 Number of surgeries requiring an instrument for different categories of instruments.

-1: Rarely used instr.
-2: Moderately used instr.
-3: Frequently used instr.
+1: Rarely used instruments 2: Moderately used instruments 3: Frequently used instruments

 H1 0-5 6-8 8-16

-H2 0-40 40-100 101 - 152
+H2 0-40 40-100 101-152